8Ginette8/gbif.range/README.md

 get_taxonomy("Panthera tigris",all=FALSE)
 ```

-Same may be done with Delphinus delphis (a species with > 100'000 observations)
+Same may be done with Delphinus delphis (a species with > 100'000 observations; notes that the download takes here longer)

 ``` r
 obs.dd = get_gbif("Delphinus delphis")